-A Systematic Investment Plan is commonly known as SIP.
-In this plan, you can regularly invest a fixed amount in your preferred Mutual Fund scheme.
-Here, a fixed amount is deducted each month from your savings account.
-This amount is then invested in the Mutual Fund of your choice.
+A Systematic Investment Plan, commonly known as SIP is where regular fixed amounts are invested in your preferred Mutual Fund scheme.
+A Fixed amount is deducted each month from your savings account which is invested in the Mutual Fund of your choice.

 Advantages of investing in SIP:

-Here is a look at the manifold advantages of investing in SIP.
+Here is a look at the advantages of investing in SIP:

-With SIP, you can start investing small amounts, and watch it grow big.
-You can start investing with a minimum amount of Rs 500 each month.
-A SIP is not only simple and convenient to track, but also inculcates a sense of financial discipline, where you save more.
+With SIP, you can start investing small amounts as small as Rs 500 each month and watch it grow.
+A SIP is not only simple and convenient to track, but also makes you save more.

 Rupee Cost Averaging:

-The unique feature of SIP is the Rupee Cost averaging, where you end up buying more units when the market is low.
-Conversely, you will buy less when the market is on the upswing.
-This is because of the inherent feature of SIP, where at every market correction, you will buy more.
-Not only does this reduce your cost of investment, but also results in significant gains
+The unique feature of SIP is the Rupee Cost Averaging, where you buy more units when the market is low and buy less when the market is high.
+This is because of the inherent feature of SIP, where at every market correction, you will buy more, reducing your cost of investment and higher gains.

 SIP provides you with tremendous flexibility.
-If you are afraid of long-term commitment by investing in instruments like Public Provident Fund (PPF) or Unit Linked Insurance Plans (ULIPs), then SIP is just the right answer.
-These are open ended funds, and could be withdrawn as per your choice.
-In other words, SIPs do not have a fixed tenor.
+Long-term commitments like investing in instruments like Public Provident Fund or Unit Linked Insurance Plans can be avoided with SIP.
+These are open ended funds to be withdrawn as per your choice, meaning they do not have a fixed tenor.
 You can either withdraw the full or a partial amount from your investment, without incurring any losses.
-What’s more the amount of investment is also flexible: it can be either increased or decreased.
-You must, however, remember to have a long investment horizon for wealth creation.
+The amount of investment is also flexible: it can be increased or decreased.
+Just remember to have a long investment horizon for wealth creation.

 As compared to traditional fixed deposits or recurring deposits, SIP provides double the returns.
-This can help you beat the rising costs because of inflation.
+This can help you beat the inflated costs.

 Power of compounding:

-SIP operates on the principle of compounding or receiving compound interest on your investments.
-In other words, a small amount invested for a long time period would fetch better returns than a one-time investment.
+SIP operates on the principle of receiving compound interest on your investments.
+In other words, a small amount invested for a long time fetches better returns than a one-time investment.

 Acts as an emergency fund:

-Being an open-ended fund without any tenor, you can withdraw your SIP investment to meet any emergency situations like sudden hospitalisation or loss of job.
+Being an open-ended fund without any tenor, you can withdraw your SIP Investment as a contingent fund.